Where can I buy? Do you have a store?

 1. We're fair to farmers

 Cacao farmers deserve fair working conditions and fair prices for their labour and products.
-It's why we use organic + fair trade chocolate to create your treats.
+It's why we use fair trade chocolate + direct trade chocolate to create your treats.

 It's a sad truth that many non fair trade chocolate farms have regularly been found to use poor practices such as child labour.
 Cacao farmers have often struggled to negotiate fair bean prices which leave their villages without funds to buy basic necessities such as water pumps.

 Our luxury purchases at home aren't worth the impact they're having on farmers if this is the cost.
 Our society is better than this.